 In order to finance the purchase of the Assets, the Group has entered into four separate loan agreements pursuant to which the Group has borrowed an initial amount of US\$ 316,600,000 in total.
 Pursuant to the loan agreements, the lenders are given first ranking security over the Assets.
 Under the provisions of each of the loan agreements, the Borrowers are required to comply with loan covenants and undertakings.
 A failure to comply with such covenants or undertakings may result in the relevant lenders recalling the relevant loan.
 In such circumstances, the Group may be required to sell the relevant Asset to repay the outstanding relevant loan.
-More detailed explanations of the above risks can be found within note 18 to the Audited Consolidated Financial Statements on pages 52 to 57 of this report.
+More detailed explanations of the above risks can be found within note 18 to the Audited Consolidated Financial Statements/